Len Ceglarski: Boston College

 When long-time Boston College coach John "Snooks" Kelley retired as the Eagles coach in 1972, Ceglarski decided to return to his alma mater.
 While at Boston College, Ceglarski guided the Eagles to 419 victories through two decades at the Heights.
 Ceglarski retired in 1992 with 689 career wins.
-At the time, it was the most in Division I history; as of 2017, he ranks ninth on the all-time list, and third all time at BC, falling short of Kelley's 486 wins.
+At the time, it was the most in Division I history; as of 2017, he ranks ninth on the all-time list, and third all-time at BC, falling short of Kelley's 501 wins.
 Ceglarski's vacancy would be filled by interim coach Steve Cedorchuk, but after two seasons, Jerry York again followed Ceglarski by becoming the Eagles' head coach.

-Coaching legacy
+Legacy

 When Ceglarski concluded his 34-year hockey coaching career in 1992, he retired with the most victories ever amassed in the history of the game at the college level.
 His first win came with Clarkson's 10–2 win at Providence on December 5, 1958.
 His teams at Clarkson and Boston College won 673 games, lost only 339 and tied 38.
 Over that time, Ceglarski-coached teams had only four losing campaigns.

 Serving for 14 years as the head coach of the Clarkson Golden Knights, Ceglarski compiled a .717 winning percentage, posting a 254–97–10 overall record from 1958–1972.
 He guided Clarkson to four NCAA Tournament berths and its first ECAC Tournament title.
 Ceglarski's teams finished as runners-up in the NCAA Tournament in 1961–62, 1965–66, 1969–70 and 1977–78.
 The first three were the only Clarkson squads to have reached the national championship game.
 Ceglarski's 1977–78 BC squad also finished as NCAA runner-up, losing to Boston University in the finals.

 In 34 seasons (1958–1992), he became the winningest coach in the history of college hockey with a record of 673–339–37.
 In 14 seasons at Clarkson, he had a record of 254–97–10 and a record of 419–242–27 in 20 seasons at Boston College.
 He is the first man in college hockey ever to coach 1,000 games.
 He was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1974.